-- Cancer pain prevention and treatment are essential elements of quality cancer care throughout all phases of the cancer care continuum.
+- Cancer pain prevention and culturally relevant and sensitive pain assessment, education, and management are essential elements of quality cancer care throughout all phases of the cancer care continuum.

-- Comprehensive cancer pain management is a multidisciplinary and collaborative effort that must include ongoing individual assessment, planning, intervention, and evaluation of pain and pain relief.
+Comprehensive cancer pain management is an interprofessional and collaborative effort that must include screening for pain at each encounter, ongoing assessment, planning, intervention, and evaluation of pain and pain relief.

 - All professionals caring for patients with cancer have an ethical responsibility to acquire and use current knowledge and skills to assess cancer pain and implement evidence-based pain management guidelines.

 National Comprehensive Cancer Network.
-(2012).
-NCCN Clinical Practice Guidelines: Adult cancer pain [v.2.2015].
-Fort Washington, PA: Author.
-Retrieved on October 23, 2014 at http://www.nccn.org/professionals/physician_gls/pdf/pain.pdf
+(2017).
+NCCN Clinical Practice Guidelines: Adult cancer pain [v.2.2017].
+Retrieved from https://www.nccn.org/professionals/physician_gls/pdf/pain.pdf

 Paice, J.A., Portenoy, R., Lacchetti, C., Campbell, T., Cheville, A., Citron, M., . . .
 Bruera, E. (2016).
 Management of chronic pain in survivors of adult cancers: American Society of Clinical Oncology clinical practice guideline.
 Journal of Clinical Oncology, 34, 3325-3345.